IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Publish a Dataset
 ~~~~~~~~~~~~~~~~~

-When publishing a dataset it's good to be aware of Dataverse's versioning system, which is described in the :doc:`/user/dataset-management` section of the User Guide.
+When publishing a dataset it's good to be aware of the Dataverse Platform's versioning system, which is described in the :doc:`/user/dataset-management` section of the User Guide.

 If this is the first version of the dataset, its version number will be set to ``1.0``.
 Otherwise, the new dataset version number is determined by the most recent version number and the ``type`` parameter.
 Passing ``type=minor`` increases the minor version number (2.3 is updated to 2.4).
 Passing ``type=major`` increases the major version number (2.3 is updated to 3.0).
 (Superusers can pass ``type=updatecurrent`` to update metadata without changing the version number.)